 The Big Sandy Fly Ash Pond initiated an assessment monitoring program in accordance with 40 CFR 257.95 on April 13, 2018.
 Groundwater protection standards (GWPS) were set in accordance with 257.95(d)(2) and a statistical evaluation of the assessment monitoring data was conducted.
-This statistical evaluation revealed an exceedance of the GWPS for beryllium, cobalt, and lithium at Monitoring Well MW-1603 on February 10, 2022.
+This statistical evaluation revealed exceedances of the GWPS for beryllium, cobalt, lithium, and combined radium 226/228 at Monitoring Well MW-1603 on October 14, 2022.
 A successful alternative source demonstration (ASD) was completed per 257.95(g)(3), therefore, the Big Sandy Fly Ash Pond will remain in assessment monitoring.
 An alternative source demonstration is documentation that shows a source other than the CCR unit was responsible for causing the statistics to exceed the GWPS.
 The ASD document will explain the alternate cause of the GWPS exceedances.
 The successful ASD is attached.

-Alternative Source Demonstration Addendum Report for the October 2021 Monitoring Data Big Sandy Fly Ash Pond Louisa, Kentucky
+Alternative Source

+Demonstration

+Addendum Report for

+the March and June

+2022 Monitoring Data

+Closed Big Sandy Fly

+Ash Pond

+Louisa, Kentucky

+Prepared for:

-Prepared for: American Electric Power
+American Electric Power

+Prepared by:

-Prepared by: EHS 5 Support
+EHS Support

-March 2022
+December 2022